RiceD2KLab/HFD_F21/README.md

 This is our repository that contains the code for our capstone project: <br /> **Analyzing Fire Inspections for the Houston Fire Department**

-STATUS: We have completed data cleaning and are currently undergoing exploratory data analysis.
+STATUS: We have cleaned our data and are currently undergoing exploratory data analysis.

 DISCLAIMER: The Houston Fire Department data is private and cannot be posted to a public repository.
 In order to run our jupyter notebook and generate the diagrams we made for the dataset we were given, please locate and download the file `Address_&_Violation_Records_data 2020.csv`.